-Cambodian mobile phone numbers have their own area codes, however there is no pattern to area codes designated for mobile phones.
+Cambodian mobile phone numbers have their area codes.
+However, there is no pattern to area codes designated for mobile phones.
 Each area code is specific to the mobile carrier.

 … to a VoIP phone

-VoIP phone numbers based in Cambodia are accessed with the same call sequence as a regular landline phone.
+Access VoIP phone numbers based in Cambodia with the same call sequence as a regular landline phone.

 There are no designated VoIP exchanges in Cambodia.